How to Price Consulting Services Without Losing Clients

 So the next time you’re staring at that proposal, wondering if you should knock a bit off “just to be safe”, know your own worth and remember: the clients who matter will respect you for it.

 Let’s build an industry where we value ourselves as much as we value the work we do.
-Because if we don’t, who will?
+If you want a second pair of eyes on your numbers before the next quote goes out, our team will talk it through with you.
+Because if we don’t value our own work, who will?
 Together, we can change the culture, not just of pricing, but of construction itself.